DinoChiesa/Apigee-Java-Delay/README.md

 ## Build Dependencies

-- Apigee Edge expressions v1.0
+- Apigee expressions v1.0
-- Apigee Edge message-flow v1.0
+- Apigee message-flow v1.0

 These jars must be available on the classpath for the compile to succeed.
 You do not need to worry about these jars if you are not